This country page contains, or links to, DG ECFIN’s recent analytical work on the economy of Germany.

 As required by the Two Pack, Germany submits its draft budgetary plan to the Commission by October 15 every year, prior to the adoption of the budget.

 As part of the Europe 2020 strategy for a smart, sustainable and inclusive EU economy, each spring Germany submits a national reform programme (NRP).
 Based on an assessment by the Commission prepared by DG ECFIN, the Council adopts country-specific recommendations in the scope of the European Semester.

 The Macroeconomic Imbalance Procedure (MIP) is a surveillance mechanism that aims to identify potential risks early on, prevent the emergence of harmful macroeconomic imbalances and correct the imbalances that are already in place.

 The annual starting point of the MIP is the Alert Mechanism Report: Based on a scoreboard of indicators and economic judgment, it is a filter to identify countries and issues for which a closer analysis (in-depth review) is deemed necessary.
 The outcome of these in-depth reviews forms the basis for further steps under the MIP.

-An in-depth review for Germany has been carried out in:
+An in-depth review for Germany has been carried out in 2014 and 2016.
+Please find full documents below: